For all my theological musings, I don't do religion. At least, I haven't done religion.

 I thought more than felt the symbolism behind the artwork, creations used to worship God.
 And it struck me that, that maybe, religious churches might be worth visiting after all.

 My fifth visit to Marsh occurred Friday.
 Exhausted from Americanized Christianity, brokenhearted, I sought refuse inside the gentle atmosphere of Marsh again.
+For some reason I opened a Catholic hymnal.

 I don't remember the hymn I opened to, but it repeated the idea that God loves us over and over and over.